-Snorkelling in Mauritius lagoon
+Snorkelling in the crystal-clear lagoon of Mauritius

 Marine Life

-Sea Life in Mauritius
+Sea Life

-The marine environment is spectacular but not without hazards.
-The section on dangerous species below is essential reading for anyone swimming, snorkelling, or wading in the reef.
+The section on dangerous species below is essential reading for anyone swimming, snorkelling, or wading on the reef.

 Whales & Dolphins